 In addition, a number of large corporate borrowers have restructured their loans due to financial pressures resulting from the economic volatility in Türkiye, including in particular foreign exchange conditions, and the Bank's management anticipates that further such restructurings and even defaults might occur in corporate and SME loans as conditions remain challenging for borrowers, which might lead to further material NPL inflows.
 In addition, conditions remain challenging for a number of other large corporate borrowers, which might lead to further material NPL inflows.
-Although no such loan has become non-performing or delinquent as of 31 March 2023, in the event such a loan or other loans become non-performing, or there is a slowdown in economic conditions, this might have a material adverse effect on the asset quality of Turkish banks, including the Bank.
+Although no such loan has become non-performing or delinquent as of 31 March 2024, in the event such a loan or other loans become non-performing, or there is a slowdown in economic conditions, this might lead to a deterioration in the asset quality of Turkish banks, including the Bank.
+Yet, given the high coverage ratios of the sector, including the Bank, asset quality deterioration is expected to remain at manageable levels.

-As of 31 March 2023, restructured loans represented 42.1% of the total Stage 2 loans and had a 33.7% coverage ratio, which was higher than the 18.4% coverage ratio for all Stage 2 loans (thus including also such restructured loans) as of such date.
+As of 31 March 2024, restructured loans represented 35.4% of the total Stage 2 loans and had a 46.7% coverage ratio, which was higher than the 21.5% coverage ratio for all Stage 2 loans (thus including also such restructured loans) as of such date.